 You can pair your salad with meat (lemon-herb chicken breast, grilled flank steak, grilled pork tenderloin, hibiscus-cured duck confit), seafood (seared tuna steak, seared diver scallops, grilled shrimp and the day’s fresh fish) or choose from a category called “et cetera” which includes roasted seasonal vegetables, grilled tofu, grilled marinated baby artichokes and baked Panko-crusted goat cheese.
 Sight unseen, these offerings are more taste bud tantalizing than ingredients which sit in steely repositories for who knows how long at those “other” salad restaurants.

 Vinaigrette’s palate-pleasing prowess doesn’t stop at salads.
 The menu also includes a bevy of sandwiches, soups and sides.
 Sandwiches are served with a side Garden, Greek or Caesar salad.
 The “sides and soups” include Erin’s Mac & Cheese, fresh seasonal sauteed Nambe greens, mushroom stew and soup of the day.
 Vinaigrette also offers beer and wine lists which change periodically to provide variety for guests.
-There are a few differences between the Santa Fe and Albuquerque menus.

 709 Don Cubero Alley

 Santa Fe, New Mexico